vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Breakouts/breakouts.md

 ### <img src="https://raw.githubusercontent.com/FortAwesome/Font-Awesome/6.x/svgs/solid/plus.svg" width="20" height="20"> Create a new Breakout

-Press the '+' icon in the upper right of the Breakout listing page to open the create new Breakout page.
+Press the '+' icon in the upper right of the Breakout listing page to open the create new Breakout page

 * Required fields
   - Name
-    - Name of breakout which will be visible to all audience
+    - The name of breakout which will be visible to all audience

 * Optional fields
   - Calendar Visibility